gustavbagger/primeSieve/README.md

         -> Converts index & exponent set to the corresponding uint192 -> Run a base-2 Probable Prime test
           -> The multiplication and exponentiation is done via Montgomery arithmetic and using a 3-word quadratic REDC algorithm
-        -> if the test passes, print the prime indexes in primeList and their exponents -> if position is not maximal:
+        -> if the test passes, write index and exponent set to file ./data.bin in 16MB batches -> if position is not maximal:
         -> update the sieve bound using current values -> update the modularity conditions for current exponents